 Within the timber species available there is an extremely wide range of colours: from pale Ash, to the warmer Rimu, right through to darker woods such as Oak – African.
 Many timber species can also be stained: ebonised to create a blackened floor or whitewashed to create a much paler look.
 Dark floors can add drama and contrast, however if you decide to go very dark be aware that dirt will be more obvious.
 Mid-range colours are more forgiving.
 Light floors will generally look more contemporary, but require more maintenance.

-The polyurethane (available in a variety of sheen levels) and oil coatings that we apply to our solid timber floors are clear.
+The polyurethane (available in a variety of sheen levels) that we apply to our solid timber floors is clear.
 Prefinished flooring will closely match the sample at the time of laying.
 However, as wood is a natural and sensitive material its colour will change over the course of time due to exposure to light sources, whether natural or artificial.
 The speed and degree at which this photo-chemical reaction occurs depends on the type of wood chosen and the coating applied.
 A slight colour change shortly after installation is usual.

 When choosing the ‘look’ you wish your home or office to have, it is important to consider which species of timber you would like to use.
 With some species, such as Maple, the appearance of the wood grain is very subdued.
 In others, such as Oak – Antique, it is very dominant.
 This will determine how busy your floor will look.
 The colour will generally be determined by your species choice, however, within one species there may be variations.
 The beauty of using natural timbers is that they are unique; no two trees are alike; therefore we cannot always guarantee that your floor will be similar to, not an exact match of the flooring sample shown.